dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 The following rules apply for all the paths present in the template file:
  - If the path is absolute, it is used as is.
- - All relative paths under comman section should be provided relative to the template file path.
+ - All relative paths under command section should be provided relative to the template file path.
  - `appDirPath` under apps section should be provided relative to the template file path.
- - All relative paths under app section should be provided relative to the appDirPath.
+ - All relative paths under app section should be provided relative to the `appDirPath`.

 {{% /codetab %}}